WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/intake_dates.md

 ## Semester 1 2025 now available

 - **[Engineering and IT](https://eng.unimelb.edu.au/industry/students/internships#key-dates):** start and end dates are from 3rd of March to 6th of June for around 24 hours per week.
-- **[Faculty of Science](https://science.unimelb.edu.au/engage/industry/internships#key-dates):** start and end dates are from 3rd of March to 6th of June for around 8 hours per week.
+- **[Faculty of Science](https://science.unimelb.edu.au/engage/industry/internships#key-dates):** start and end dates are from 3rd of March to 24th of May for around 8 hours per week.
 - **Final Presentations are yet to be determined.** Practice presentations will be done the week before final presentations.

 ## Summer 2024/2025